 - Limits on 'gang-related' clothing, sometimes described as over-sized clothing and other clothing meant to show affiliation with a certain gang or group, such as certain colors, logos, brand names, or arrangement

-- Ban on suggestively-themed T-shirts, such as Marilyn Manson t-shirts
+- Ban on suggestively themed t-shirts, such as Marilyn Manson t-shirts

-- Requirement to wear school colors only
+- Only wearing school colors

 - Limits on skirt, shirt, and pant length

 - Ban on clothing that depicts lewd, sexually explicit, or indecent drug use

 - Seasonal clothing restrictions, such as midriff limits and lower backs not exposed in hot weather

 - "Baggy pants" restrictions, prohibiting students from wearing clothing exposing underwear or body parts in a way that is indecent or vulgar